Adelaide to Southern Flinders Rangers

 We start our adventure travelling through the vineyards of the Clare Valley wine region, but soon enough we’re heading into the rugged Outback through the historic town of Melrose, gateway to the Flinders Ranges.
 We enjoy an easy stroll through the awesome Alligator Gorge, which is sometimes bursting with wild flowers.
-Our first night is spent in the town of Quorn where we stay at historic accommodation.
+We’ll then settle in the heart of the Southern Flinders Ranges for the night.
 (LD)

 A day of leisure to either relax or explore the Red Centre township of Alice Springs.
 All activities and meals are at your own expense.
 Accommodation is included.